Howard Johnson – Short Biography

 After the crash of the stock market in 1929, Johnson was still able to open more branches of his restaurant.
 In a little over a decade, Johnson had set up more than a hundred restaurants that employed over 10,000 people.
 But then the Second World War caused most of the Howard Johnson restaurants to close down.

 It was only after the war that Johnson began rebuilding his restaurants and eventually thought of opening motor lodges.
-The Howard Johnson chain, found throughout America, became familiar for its orange roof, a design that was adopted for all its branches.
+The Howard Johnson chain, found throughout America, became familiar with its orange roof, a design that was adopted for all its branches.

 But his lodges were no longer confined to the United States alone but were also found in the Bahamas.
 Although some of the Howard Johnson restaurants were franchises, many of them were maintained by the company.